larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 ### Weapon Crafting Materials
 * Ultralight Cores of carbon fiber, kitespar tube, fiberglass tube, or wrapped graphite tube.
 Aluminum cores are only used for polearms.
 Diameter should be between .414-.610".
 * Closed Cell Foam.
-This can be pipe foam insulation and pool noodles and is used to pad the “blade" of a boffer.
+This can be pipe foam insulation and pool noodles and is used to pad the "blade" of a boffer.
 It should have a wall at least 5/8" thick.
 * Open Cell Foam.
 Used for boffer tips, this is a less dense foam commonly found in fabric stores as fill for pillows or in hardware stores as pipe foam.
 * Kite Tape or nylon rip stop repair tape.
 Preferred vendor - [FunWithWind](https://funwithwind.com/store/ListCategoriesAndProducts2.asp?idCategory=186&idparent=171)
 * [Dap Weldwood Contact Cement](https://www.amazon.com/00271-Weldwood-Original-Contact-Cement/dp/B0006MXRY8/ref=pd_di_sccai_2?pd_rd_w=gdI93&pf_rd_p=c9443270-b914-4430-a90b-72e3e7e784e0&pf_rd_r=NXDNHRFGZV673SHKBQWS&pd_rd_r=377eca45-f83c-4a21-a00f-3b4859ff9ab9&pd_rd_wg=MvJFD&pd_rd_i=B0006MXRY8&psc=1)